 Requirements: You must apply density quotient to configure shared work areas and publicly accessible spaces to ensure that –

-- There is no more than one worker per four square meters of enclosed workspace
+- There is no more than one worker per two square meters of enclosed workspace

 - There is no more than one member of the public per four square meters of publicly available space indoors unless the members sign in using the QR code then a 1 person per square meter rule applies.

 - We have rearranged, removed or cordoned off furniture in common areas to ensure physical distancing, stagger seating so workers are not facing one another on break